itz-me-zappex/flux/README.md

 lazy-exec-focus = killall picom lazy-exec-unfocus = picom

-; Set FPS limit to 5, minimize (borderless) and mute on unfocus, restore FPS to 60 and unmute on focus [Forza Horizon 4] name = ForzaHorizon4.exe command = Z:\run\media\zappex\WD-BLUE\Games\Steam\steamapps\common\ForzaHorizon4\ForzaHorizon4.exe
+; Set FPS limit to 5, minimize (as that is borderless window) and mute on unfocus, restore FPS to 60, unmute and expand to fullscreen on focus
+[Forza Horizon 4]
+name = ForzaHorizon4.exe
+command = Z:\run\media\zappex\WD-BLUE\Games\Steam\steamapps\common\ForzaHorizon4\ForzaHorizon4.exe